rbisdorff/Digraph3/docSphinx/tutorial.rst

     :align: center
     :alt: A random MIS colored in the graph.

-    *Figure-3*: A random MIS colored in the random 3-regular graph
+    *A random MIS colored in the random 3-regular graph*

-It is easily verified in Fig. 3 above, that the computed MIS renders indeed a valid kernel of the given graph.
+It is easily verified in Fig. 35 above, that the computed MIS renders indeed a valid kernel of the given graph.
 The complete set of kernels of this 3-regular graph instance coincides hence with the set of its MISs.

 >>> g.showMIS()
 *---  Maximal Independent Sets ---*